 If the child, parent, or any other child has net capital gain, figure the amount of net capital gain included on line 8 by adding together the net capital gain amounts included on lines 5, 6, and 7 of Form 8615.
 If the child, parent, or any other child has qualified dividends, figure the amount of qualified dividends included on line 8 by adding together the qualified dividend amounts included on lines 5, 6, and 7.
-Use the Line 5 Worksheet in the instructions for Form 8615, line 8. to find these amounts.
+Use the instructions for Form 8615, line 8, including the appropriate Line 5 Worksheet, to find these amounts.